vijay2181/java-maven-SampleWarApp/README.md

 # Sample war application using Maven

-1. Navigate to the directory and run the below maven command to build the war file as
+1. Navigate to directory and run the below maven command to build the war file as
 ```
 $mvn clean verify